Honest Review: Mozart Dinner Concert In Salzburg

 What To Expect At The Mozart Concert Dinner

-Beer on the other hand is very affordable.
 If you’re not a big beer drinker, I suggest going for a Radler, which is a blend of beer and lemonade and is always tasty.

-The main is a breast of roasted capaun (chicken) with a red wine glaze, potato gratin and vegetables.
+The main is a breast of roasted capaun (chicken) with a red wine glaze, a layered potato gratin and vegetables.
 I generally prefer chicken thigh for its fattiness, but the leaner breast was fine with the glaze and the potato gratin was very fluffy on the inside with a bit of crispiness to the outside.

-The rate for the dinner concert as of January 2020 is 69 euros per person.
-The Exclusive option is priced at 118 euros, so nearly double.
-Let me break down the difference between the two.
+The standard rate for the dinner concert as of 2025 is €85 per person.
+The premium option is around €96 and gets you closer, while the Exclusive option is priced at €115, with the best seats in the house.

 How Was The Music?

 Delightful.
 I feel like that’s the right word when you attend something like an opera.
 All the musicians are graduates of the Mozarteum music school.
-I am not an opera expert by any measure, but I am a classically trained musician and I found the performance to be very good.
-Coupled with the smaller venue, and you get a very unique and warm sound that can’t be replicated in larger concert halls.
-I won’t dare to say better, but I’ll say it’s different and for me, much more preferable.
+I am not an opera expert by any measure, but I am a classically trained pianist and I found the performance to be very good.

 I loved that I could see the expressions on the faces of the musicians and singers as they interacted with each other, something that I often miss even sitting in the Orchestra section of an opera house.
-I’m not trying to say that this is better.
-It was just something that was different and much enjoyed.

 As for the music selection, I’d be curious to find out why certain pieces were chosen, since I’m not a Mozart buff.
 I know that Don Giovanni, The Marriage of Figaro and The Magic Flute are all very well-regarded operas.
 Within them, I can’t say which are the “best” duets or arias, but it was interesting to see that all the pieces from The Magic Flute either had Papageno or Pamina in it.
-Maybe it’s me, but I never really cared for Tamino, the main character of The Magic Flute – so this was great.

 It would have been nice to hear the Queen of the Night’s ‘Vengeance’ aria, but maybe that’s asking for too much.
-I digress.

 I found the whole evening very enjoyable, and partially because it’s a very famous piece, but I was eagerly waiting for the 1st Movement // Allegro from A Little Night Music that came just after dessert.

 I usually don’t go to these classical music concert dinners because most of them are generally tourist traps.
 I sought this one out in particular because of the combination of the historical venue and on the advice of friends who have attended before and said it was much better than they expected of a concert dinner.
-They were right and now I can fully agree with them.
-I left that evening with a smile on my face because it exceeded my expectations.
-Simple as that and in the place where Mozart honed his craft to boot.
-You can find more information on the Mozart Concert Dinner website.

 KEEP ON READING